igorkasyanchuk/rails_performance/README.md

 It allows you to track:

-- real-time monitoring on Recent tab
+- real-time monitoring on the Recent tab
 - throughput report (see amount of RPM (requests per minute))
 - an average response time
 - the slowest controllers & actions